LHAGELS/LHAGELS.github.io/_posts/2020-06-12-How-I-visualize-the-composition-of-my-university-programme.md

 {: .text-justify}
 In this blog post I am going to explain the **methodology of a data science project** with simplified data starting at **Web Scraping** a data table from a particular web page, over **data cleansing and manipulating** thus we end up with a user-friendly **visualization** of our data.

-When performing the analysis I often do only present the first few rows of the data to save some space.
+When performing the analysis I often only present the first few rows of the data to save some space.
 Furthermore, you may read the comments in the coding-section (indicated with **#**) to get a better understanding of the written code.

 The final result will be an **interactive visual representation** of the B.Sc.
 Economics in Konstanz at the end of this post.

 ## Let's start from scratch!
-<i class="far fa-sticky-note"></i> **Note:** Unless you are not a student of the University of Konstanz the first steps may highly vary.
+<i class="far fa-sticky-note"></i> **Note:** Unless you are a student of the University of Konstanz the first steps may highly vary.
 In this case you should examine the website with the web-developer tool first to find the relevant elements.
 If you need further consultation, do not hesitate to contact me!
   {: .notice--info}

 ### 1. Scrape some Data from the Web
 {: .text-justify}
 There are several libraries for web scraping available.
-The most common used in python are **BeautifulSoup and Selenium** because they are **to apply intuitively**.
+The most common used in Python are **BeautifulSoup and Selenium** because they are **intuitive to apply**.
 Due to complexity issues of the exam table we want to scrape in this session I use a combination of both in this project. **Selenium unveils** the required information while **Beautifulsoup extracts** the HTML-code in this case.
+We urgently have to unveil the full information with help of Selenium!
+Otherwise we are not able to scrape the full table!

 ### 1.1 Set-up the Webdriver for your Browser
 ```python